Teaching guidelines +/- 15 minutes

 Audio and video

-1. Final consonants are often pronounced voiceless (e.g. 'lieb' → /liːp/).
+1. Final consonants are often pronounced voiceless (e.g. lieb → /liːp/).

-Ä /ɛ/Bär (Bear)K oder CK /k/Katze, backen (Cat, bake)
+Ä /ɛ/Bär (Bear)K oder CK /k/Katze, backen (Katze, backen)

-Ö /øː/, /œ/schön, öffnen (beautiful, open)M /m/Mutter (Mother)
+Ö /øː/, /œ/schön, öffnen (beautiful, to open)M /m/Mutter (Mother)

 Ü /yː/, /ʏ/früh, fünf (early, five)N /n/Nacht (Night)

-CH (weich) /ç/ich (Ich)NG /ŋ/singen (sing)
+CH (weich) /ç/ich (ich)NG /ŋ/singen (singen)

-CH (hart) /x/Buch (book)PF /pf/Pferd (Horse)
+CH (hart) /x/Buch (Book)PF /pf/Pferd (Pfhorse)

-EU oder ÄU /ɔʏ̯/heute, Häuser (today, houses)QU /kv/Quelle (Quelle)
+EU oder ÄU /ɔʏ̯/heute, Häuser (today, houses)QU /kv/Quelle (Quell)

 EI /aɪ̯/Ei, mein (Egg, my)R /ʁ/Rot (Red)